 People often refer to their unplayed games as taking up residence on their “Shelf of Shame”!
 This is a metaphorical shelf (in most cases) but reflects the negativity of purchasing a game and then not getting round to playing it.
 I choose to refer to this as my “Shelf of Opportunity”!

-This is positive spin on the idea.
+This is a positive spin on the idea.
 It sees these games as being full of promise.
-They're just sitting there, close at-hand, waiting to provide me with the opportunity to experience something new.
+They're just sitting there, close-at-hand, waiting to provide me with the opportunity to experience something new.

 I don’t have the biggest board game collection, but I do admittedly have a relatively sizeable Shelf of Opportunity.
 I will now attempt to rank these games in order of the opportunity I perceive them to behold.
 (Whatever that means!)

 As a young lad, I was a huge wrestling fan for a time.
 I regularly talked with my friends about the superstars of the day, and indeed partook in wrestling matches during the lunch break at school!
 I can’t remember my wrestling name, but can remember I was in a successful tag team called “Deadly Nightshade”!